 Can I write patterns for trademarked characters?

 There are a lot of character items that are being made and sold due to the popularity of the character due to a movie or show.
 While any pattern that is written would be yours, you do not have the right to use the image of a trademarked character unless you have permission from the trademark owner.
 Most times they will not grant permission because it would be money they are losing on merchandising.
 Large companies have been known to go after people for selling items that they make using trademarked images.
 This will also give the right for these companies to think about hiring a trademark opposition lawyer to help them start the opposition process against this trademark.
 So either make sure you have permission, or think about going down another route instead.
-This is why a lot of people who do write patterns so not sell the patterns and claim the items made are for personal use and not be sold.
+This is why a lot of people who do write patterns do not sell the patterns and claim the items made are for personal use and not to be sold.
 They also use the word “inspired” a lot as well so they can claim it isn’t that character.
 Or just use a name that is completely unrelated to the character.

 To answer this question?
 No. Technically you are not allowed to write patterns for trademarked characters or logos.
 It happens a lot though….